Christmas Comes But Once a Year (Mad Men): Plot

 Sterling Cooper Draper Pryce intends to throw a scaled down Christmas party to save expenses.
 Don spends extra money on Christmas presents for his children after receiving a letter from Sally expressing her desire for him to be present in their house on Christmas morning.
 He also grows closer to his neighbor Phoebe, a nurse, especially after she helps him when he comes home drunk.
 Meanwhile, Peggy's boyfriend, Mark, urges her to have sex with him, but she puts him off.
 He believes that this is because she is old-fashioned and still a virgin.

 The office holds a meeting with their newly hired Consumer Research company.
 Dr. Faye Miller, a psychiatrist, gives a presentation and passes out questionnaires for the staff to fill out as an example of their research process.
 Don leaves the meeting early rather than answer questions about his personal life and childhood.
 A newly sober Freddy Rumsen returns and provides the client Pond's Cold Cream in exchange for a job.
-Peggy is especially thrilled to have Freddy back, until she finds his copywriting ideas to be uninspired, dated and insulting- causing her to tell him that he is "old-fashioned."
+Peggy is especially thrilled to have Freddy back, until she finds his copywriting ideas to be uninspired, dated and insulting—causing her to tell him that he is "old-fashioned."
 He is clearly hurt by the remark, but he brushes off Peggy's apology.

 While Christmas tree shopping, Sally encounters Glenn who indicates interest in getting close with her.
 He calls her house later in the week, pretending to be a classmate at school.
-He asks her about her parent's divorce, and Sally confesses her misery from living in the same house as before, but now without her father in it.
+He asks her about her parents' divorce, and Sally confesses her misery from living in the same house as before, but now without her father in it.

 Lee Garner, Jr., the representative for Lucky Strike, calls Roger and invites himself to the office Christmas Party.
 Since Lucky Strike represents 73% of all SCDP billings, the party must be changed to a lavish affair catered specifically to Garner.
 Joan quickly puts the event together in hours, assisted by the staff, including new-hire Megan.
 Garner gets drunk and becomes increasingly unpleasant, ultimately publicly humiliating Roger by forcing him to dress up as Santa for the office.
 As Don prepares to leave, Faye confronts him about his leaving her presentation early and disregarding the importance of consumer research.
 She posits that advertising boils down "what I want vs. what is expected of me."
 He apologizes and asks her out to dinner, but she declines.
 She comforts him by telling him that he'll "be married again in a year" which shocks Don.